 e-waste recycling process for tv image

-These devices require a labor intensive process as well, but thankfully, there’s no lead to deal with.
-First, the glass is removed from the television, cleaned, and crushed into small parts, which will make new glass products.
-Then, the metal and plastics are sorted, before a recycler melts them down and they begin their new life as the metal or plastic of a new device.
+These devices require a labor-intensive process as well, but thankfully, there’s no lead to deal with.
+First, remove the glass from the television, clean it, and crush it into small parts, which will make new glass products.
+Then, sort the metal and plastics before a recycler melts them down and they begin their new life as the metal or plastic of a new device.

 The circuitry and microchips that make up modern TVs and monitors are often recycled as well.
 Microchips or motherboards get shredded, and the circuitry, such as copper wire, can be resold.